woossi0/suite/docs/usermanual/source/processing/processes/vector/intersectionfc.rst

 :download:`Download complete XML request <xml/intersectionfcexample2.xml>`

-The resulting schema contains all the attributes originally in the ``world:volcanoes`` feature collection plus an attribute taken from ``world:borders`` containing the name of the country the corresponding volcano belongs to.
+The resulting schema contains all the attributes from the ``world:volcanoes`` feature collection plus an attribute from ``world:borders`` containing the name of the country the corresponding volcano belongs to.

 .. figure:: img/intersectionfcexampleUI2.png